 Obtained favorable early settlement in numerous cases where client decided to pursue early settlement given information learned from thorough initial investigation.

-Assisted several physicians in obtaining dismissal of grievance/disciplinary matters investigated by the Kentucky Board of Medical Licensure.
+Obtained dismissal of grievances and disciplinary matters against physicians before the Kentucky Board of Medical Licensure.

 Successfully moved to exclude damaging peer review documents from evidence permitted at trial.

 Juris Doctor, magna cum laude, Indiana University Maurer School of Law, 2007